 On the Global Hot Seat: University Presidents in the Global 1968

 • Deborah Cohen University of Missouri-St. Louis.
-United States Author
+United States Autore

 • Lessie Frazier Indiana University.
-United States Author
+United States Autore

 DOI: